spawaskar-cora/cora-docs/docs/user-guide/reports/org-reports.md

 # Org Reports

-The project reports dashboard is accessible to only the org administrator.
-This dashboard has a card view listing of all the project reports.
+This dashboard has a card view listing of all the org reports.

 ## Customize Dashboard